Fintan-contents/sprint-operation-guide/en/sprints_planning.md

 Make a sprint plan for the whole project.

-1. Make time boxes the length of each sprint.
+1. Create a timebox with a length of one sprint.
    - Each sprint should generally be two weeks long.
 Use one-week sprints if the scrum team is inexperienced.
    - If there are public holidays during a sprint, adjust the sprint so that there are at least eight business days.
    - Sprints should ideally start on the same day of the week, as this creates a predictable rhythm.